Town of Clover – Meeting Notice Board Meeting

 - Old Cemetery Reconciliation

-- Nothing new here until the spring thaw is complete.
+- Nothing new here.
+As soon as Feasible Nicoletti and Steele will resume the final process of reconciliation.
 Rebak and Steele took the original map, one redone in the 80’s and the official record book up to the cemetery and reviewed each and every headstone, lot and block.
 We now have a fairly good account of all unmarked graves, where trees and or their roots are intruding preventing full use of the blocks involved and which blocks are full or can only receive cremains.
 Steele and Nicoletti are completing a final inspection of these records with measuring devices prior to final reconciliation.
 Steele and Nicoletti have completed one Section of the Cemetery and have two more sections to finalize.
 The weather prevents further work on this project until Spring.
 The wooden crosses have been for the unmarked graves.
 A person has generously volunteered to make the crosses.
 The crosses should be ready for installation in the Spring.
 Future recommendations regarding planting trees may be forth coming.

 - Refinishing of the outside of the gym remains to be done.
 This would protect the logs from deterioration.

-- Bayfield County forestry and Parks Dept. awarded the Town of Clover $4,500 for 2019 Town Road Improvement Aids.
-This grant is for improvements to Campbell Road.
-The Town donated manpower and equipment as in-kind contributions to this grant.
-The work is now complete and the report of expenses, both out of pocket and in-kind is being submitted to the County for reimbursement.
-We are awaiting reimbursement
+- In 2020 Bayfield County forestry and Parks Dept. awarded the Town of Clover <$5,000 for 2020 Town Road Improvement Aids.
+The Town will donate manpower and equipment as in-kind contributions to this grant

 - The Town in coordination with the Town of Bell received a grant from the National Forest for removing stumps from of the Forest Roads.
-This work is now complete.
+This work is now complete and the Town of Clover money was received.

 - Taskforce: Issues related to unpermitted transient merchants have again cropped up late this season.
-A request for permit form has been received from an outfitter in MI and a letter with the application has been sent, as have letters and applications been sent to 3 other outfitters with hoped for responses prior to the March Board Meeting.
+A request for permit form has been received from an outfitter in MI and a letter with the application has been sent.
+Applications have been received from the 3 other outfitters and 1 permit was granted in March with the remaining 2 being acted on at this meeting (April).

 - Town Web Site: Iva Morelli is maintaining the Web site on an ongoing basis.
 Check it out.
 Town meeting agendas and minutes are posted there along with posting in the usual 3 official sites and email list distribution.
 The most recent Ordinances on any subject are now posted on the web site.
 Other either official and/or interesting material is being added as available.